snowdriftcoop/snowdrift/admin-tools/DATABASE-MANAGEMENT.md

 (such as when others have provided a new update you want to try or to start clean before making changes you plan to commit) run:

-    stack exec sdb clean
+    sdb.sh clean

 ### Sharing updates to the devDB database

-If you make specific improvements or additions to your database that you think will make for a better start for other contributors, use the `stack exec sdb env` command to get the code needed.
+If you make specific improvements or additions to your database that you think will make for a better start for other contributors, use the `sdb.sh env` command to get the code needed.

 *TODO: add instructions for how to use those commands for those unfamiliar*